RohanAlexander/telling_stories_with_data/_book/42-causality_from_obs.md

 1. For three months Sharla Gelfand shared two functions each day: one that was new to them and another that they already knew and love.
 Please go the 'Two Functions Most Days' GitHub [repo](https://github.com/sharlagelfand/twofunctionsmostdays), and find a package that they mention that you have never used.
 Find the relevant website for the package, and then in a paragraph or two, describe what the package does and a context in which it could be useful to you.
-2. Please Again, go to Sharla's 'Two Functions Most Days' GitHub [repo](https://github.com/sharlagelfand/twofunctionsmostdays), and find a function that they mention that you have never used.
+2. Please again, go to Sharla's 'Two Functions Most Days' GitHub [repo](https://github.com/sharlagelfand/twofunctionsmostdays), and find a function that they mention that you have never used.
 Please look at the help file for that function, and then detail the arguments of the function, and a context in which it could be useful to you.
 3. What is propensity score matching?
 If you were matching people, then what are some of the features that you would like to match on?
 What sort of ethical questions does collecting and storing such information raise for you?
 4. Putting the ethical issues to one side, following @king2019propensity, in at least two paragraphs, please describe some of the statistical concerns with propensity score matching.
 5. What is the key assumption when using difference in differences?